Promo code SPRING2022 will be automatically applied at checkout!

 3) People With Chronic Fatigue or Burnout

-The “warning label” on most every scientific study of IF is how it interplays with stress.
-Deliberately restricting our caloric intake puts a stress on our bodies.
+The “warning label” on almost every scientific study of IF is how it interplays with stress.
+Deliberately restricting our caloric intake puts stress on our bodies.
 For most, this low-level stress is beneficial.
 It does, after all, help us lose weight and revitalize our cells.

 4) People Taking Insulin Therapy or Hypoglycemic Medications

-Because IF directly affects our body’s production of blood sugar, those on insulin therapy or medications that cause hypoglycemia should contact their doctor before beginning an IF regimen.
+Because IF directly affects our body’s production of glucose, those on insulin therapy or medications that cause hypoglycemia should contact their doctor before beginning an IF regimen.

 #joinnutrisense